tajulasri/laravel-api-boilerplate/readme.md

 __Eg: Generated tranformer based on model__

-We have models and transfor and now we need some controller with CRUD operation into it.
+We have models and transformer and now we need some controller with CRUD operation into it.

-Generating API controller can be done using this command and dont forget to supply transformer and model into it and its will be use as default transformer in that controller.
+Generating API controller can be done using this command and don't forget to supply transformer and model into it and its will be use as default transformer in that controller.

 `php artisan api:crud Products/ManageProductController -m User -t ExampleUserTransformer`

 > Specify version

 `php artisan api:crud Products/ManageProductController -m User -t ExampleUserTransformer --api-version=v1`